ollama/ollama/docs/api.md

 ### Model names

 Model names follow a `model:tag` format.
 Some examples are `orca-mini:3b-q4_1` and `llama2:70b`.
 The tag is optional and, if not provided, will default to `latest`.
 The tag is used to identify a specific version.
+Models uploaded by users will have the format `namespace/model:tag`.

 ### Durations